Workers set to complete tallest building in San Francisco

 Salesforce Tower is City Hall's golden child, but the edifice has had to defend itself from the start.
 Former mayor and U.S. Sen. Dianne Feinstein has said she's annoyed the skyscraper soars far above the downtown height limits she pushed for in the 1970s and '80s.

-Salesforce Tower is more than 200 feet (60 meters) taller than the Transamerica Pyramid, which previously was San Francisco's tallest building.
+Salesforce Tower is more than 200 feet taller than the Transamerica Pyramid, which previously was San Francisco's tallest building.

 "A lot of people think that the city's defining characteristics are the hills, the water and the blue skies," said John King, urban design critic for the San Francisco Chronicle.